Safeguarding heritage in a living environment

 The Ecomusée d’Alsace has found its place in the lives and hearts of the people of Alsace.

-Whether it is simply to buy a good loaf of bread (the Eco-museum bakery awaits you) or getting involved in participative building projects, everyone can pitch in.
-Moreover, the Eco-museum operates thanks to help from many volunteers who are actively involved in keeping it alive.
+Whether you simply want to take a walk along the nature trails or get involved through participatory workcamps, everyone can get involved.
+Moreover, the museum operates thanks to help from 300 volunteers who are actively involved in keeping it alive.

 Address & Access